t-cool/scan-qrcodes/README.md

-# cheQ
+# scan-qrcodes-js

-App to manage student submissions with QR Code
+You can scan QR Codes on browsers.

 # Usage